dillonHe/EasyEDA-Documents/Tutorial/SchematicLibs.md

 ![](images/090_SchematicLibs_PinDot.png)

-Whenever a Pin is placed as part of a symbol, the **Pin dot** should be **outside** of — and pointing away from — the symbol like example 1(correct position), inside or pointing towards the symbol as shown in example 2(wrong position).
+Whenever a Pin is placed as part of a symbol, the **Pin dot** should be **outside** of — and pointing away from — the symbol like in example 1(correct position), inside or pointing towards the symbol as shown in example 2(wrong position).

 ![](images/091_SchematicLibs_PinDotPlacing.png)